Yhinner/SinaWeiboScraper/README.md

 # SinaWeiboScraper
 This is a Web Scraper for Sina Weibo Search by Keywords

+# Why use SinaWeiboScraper?
+There exists some Sina Weibo Scrapers.
+However, they are all implemented with Weibo API.
+Sina Weibo limits the amount of data that can be obtained each hour, day, and month if API os used.
+This is a Web Scraper for Sina Weibo Search by Keywords implemented by pure url encoding so that it simulates a real browser, navigates to the page and get access to the data.
+It gets rid of the limits.
+It is possible that Weibo will let you enter verification code to prove you are not a machine, but it is not often.

 # Author
 [Xuzhou Yin](https://github.com/Yhinner).
 Personal Website: [www.xuzhouyin.com](http://www.xuzhouyin.com)